 But when you look through them, you realize that the people might have been confused because the majority were talking about their experience with a Forex trading service, or they are just spamming the review section of Keeping Current Matters’ Facebook page.

-The reason for this may be that there is indeed a company with the same abbreviation “KCM” that is in the forex business, but they are called Kohle Capital Markets.
+This may be because there is indeed a company with the same abbreviation, “KCM,” in the forex business, but they are called Kohle Capital Markets.

 But I doubt that all the people commenting about their Forex experience couldn’t have distinguished the Keeping Current Matters’ logo from the one of Kohle Capital Markets (they are pretty different).
 So I tend to conclude it’s spammers.

 Keeping Current Matters Alternative and Competitors

 Theoretically, all marketing agencies that can produce real estate content for you could be alternatives and competitors to Keeping Current Matters.